-3.1 PUBLICATION OF ACCEPTED CASES
+3.13 PUBLICATION OF ACCEPTED CASES

-May I use presented and accepted cases for publication and mention accepted the case?
+May I use presented and accepted cases for publication and mention that the EBO accepted the case?

 The Board promotes the publication of excellently treated and presented cases as case reports or otherwise, provided you are a member of the Board.
 All orthodontists who wish to do so can take advantage of the experience gained from the cases.
 Such cases, better than anything else, may demonstrate the standards of the Board.